alshdavid/BorrowScript/README.md

 }
 ```

-BorrowScript expresses this using the following syntax *(still in discussion)*:
+BorrowScript expresses this using the following syntax:

 ```typescript
 function moveFoo(foo: string) { // if omitted, the compiler will assume an immutable move